 Scientific and Clinical Advisors

-Dr. Shazly is an Associate Professor at the University of South Carolina, Columbia.
+Dr. Shazly is an associate professor at the University of South Carolina, Columbia.
 The research in Dr. Shazly’s lab is focused on defining and characterizing relevant tissue properties for clinical applications and rationally designing polymeric biomaterials that leverage local biology to enhance therapeutic gain.
-His specific interests include physiological mechanical testing of soft matter, mechanical modeling, multiphysics-based computational modeling, tissue-material adhesion and tissue scaffold engineering.
-Dr. Shazly obtained his Masters in Bioengineering at Georgia Institute of Technology and his Ph.D. was obtained at MIT, Cambridge in Bio and Polymeric Materials Science and Engineering.
+His specific interests include physiological mechanical testing of soft matter, mechanical modeling, multiphysics-based computational modeling, tissue-material adhesion, and tissue scaffold engineering.
+Dr. Shazly obtained his masters in bioengineering at Georgia Institute of Technology and his PhD at MIT, Cambridge, in bio and polymeric materials science and engineering.